1jour1vin

 Certified organic

-Manual with plot sorting into small crates
+Manual with sorting at the plot into small crates

-Traditional, with 100% de-stemming, 3 weeks of maceration and daily pumping-over.
+Traditional with 100% destemming, 3 weeks of maceration and daily pumping over.

 Alcohol content